Making a Difference, One Woman at a Time!

 Melissa is known for her distinctive storytelling techniques honed during her former career as an award-winning Canadian broadcast journalist.
 In this session, participants will learn how to effectively work with the media and engage with the public.

-Led by Cathy Burghardt Jesson, Mayor, Lucan Biddulph, Joanne Vanderheyden, Former Mayor Strathroy, School Board Trustee, Arlene Morell.
+Led by Cathy Burghardt Jesson, Mayor of Lucan Biddulph; Joanne Vanderheyden, Former Mayor of Strathroy-Caradoc; and Arlene Morell, School Board Trustee

 Our Partners